gtamilse/ansible-lab/lg-2.md

 	- `$ ansible --version`

 #### Example output
-- This is given for reference, to be used if needed.
+- This output is given for reference, to be used if needed.
+Feel free to skip it.

 ```
 cisco@ansible-controller:~$ which ansible